 Lisa Ruttenberg, Programs Coordinator

-Lisa is pursuing her Master’s degree in Accounting along with a Certificate in State & Local Taxation from the University of Wisconsin-Milwaukee and has the ultimate goal of becoming a CPA.
+Lisa has her Master’s degree in Accounting along with a Certificate in State & Local Taxation from the University of Wisconsin-Milwaukee and has the ultimate goal of becoming a CPA.
 Her undergraduate degree is in Business and Management from Alverno, and included an emphasis in accounting and a minor computer science.
 She has years of IT and customer service experience, in addition to accounting.
-Outside of work and studies, she is very family and community oriented.
+Outside of work, she is very family and community oriented.
 She enjoys cooking, baking, laughing, spending time with her family, and volunteering for community based organizations.
 Email: email@example.com.

 Elena is an undergraduate student from Appleton, WI working towards her Bachelor of Science degree in Architectural Studies and a minor in Global Studies.
 She became a research assistant as a rising freshman through the UR@UWM Summer Research Program at the University of Wisconsin-Milwaukee.
 She has been an assistant on two different projects relating to both local and international architecture.
 Her current research is on “Picturing Milwaukee” with Professor Arijit Sen. She plans to graduate from her undergraduate program in May of 2018.